HoriaNegreanu/CTS-Seminar/Assignment2/README.txt

 	Applied formatting to code
 4. Input Validation:
-	Validate inputs: for setter methods check if input data is correct
+	Validate inputs: for setter methods check if input data is correct Throw exceptions if input data is invalid
 5. Exceptions:
-	Added more explainitory exceptions when adding invalid values for value or rate Throw exceptions if input data is invalid
+	Added more explanatory exceptions classes to be used when adding invalid values for value or rate
 6. Meaningful Names:
 	Changed all variables to use camel case to be more consistent Changed the names of some variables to be more meaningful